kfsgiorgos/DAMI-raw-outlier-scores/README.md

-# Convert DAMI txt files to CSV
+# Transform DAMI txt files to CSV

 - This is the R code to read the raw algorithm results (txt format) from http://www.dbs.ifi.lmu.de/research/outlier-evaluation/DAMI/ and write a tabular csv for each txt file.